Obsidian-ig/AntiWeight/README.md

 # Obsidians Fast Climb Mod

-This mod allows you to scale/climb in lethal company very fast.
+This mod allows you to carry any amount of weight and still run at full speed